Reading time: 6 min.

 If you’re seeing signs of male pattern baldness, it’s time to seek help.
 We’ve transformed hundreds of hairlines — just take a look at our before and after hair transplant gallery.

-We can help you, too.
+We can help you with your hair loss, too.
 Book your free consultation with our team today where you can ask questions to one of our hair loss specialists and learn more about the treatment options available to you.
-If you would like to get the most out of your visit, read our list of questions you really want to ask about hair transplant surgery.

 How To Prevent And Reduce Hair Transplant Swelling, Wimpole Clinic